 Confluent Cloud to Snowflake: Security Admin

-• Run the below query in Worksheets for creating a user and add the public key copied earlier.
+• Run the below query in Worksheets to create a user and add the public key copied earlier.

 CREATE USER confluent RSA_PUBLIC_KEY='<public-key>';